Edit in GitHubLog an issue

 Structure reference image

-Note the position of the cat, the direction it's facing, etc. Now consider this prompt: "picture of a poodle with colorful fur looking majestic"
+Note the size and position of the cat, the direction it's facing, and how it props its paws on a table.
+Now consider this prompt: "picture of a poodle with colorful fur looking majestic"

 Without structure reference image